SmokkoZ/accounting/docs/prd/epic-6-implementation-guide.md

 **CRITICAL**: Epic 6 is **read-only**.
 No ledger writes, only data presentation.

 **When Epic 6 is complete**:
-- ✅ All 10 Functional Requirements implemented
+- âœ… All 10 Functional Requirements implemented
-- ✅ All 6 System Laws enforced
+- âœ… All 6 System Laws enforced
-- ✅ End-to-end workflow complete: Screenshot → Settlement → Reconciliation → Export
+- âœ… End-to-end workflow complete: Screenshot â†’ Settlement â†’ Reconciliation â†’ Export
-- ✅ **MVP is production-ready**
+- âœ… **MVP is production-ready**

 **Architecture Principles**:
 - CSV exports are full-fidelity (no data loss)